RMITLibrary/easy_cite/markdown/rmitharvard.md

 - When the shortened form or acronym of an organisation’s name is mentioned in your work, use it in your references.
 List the short form, then include the full name in parentheses.

-- If there are **multiple entries by the same author**, then arrange chronologically starting with the earliest year of publication.
+- If there are **multiple entries by the same author**, order chronologically starting with the earliest year of publication.

 - If there are **multiple entries by the same author in the same year**, add ‘a’ after the first work, ‘b’ after the second and so on.

-- If there are **multiple different first authors with the same family name**, then arrange alphabetically by initial(s) of the first authors' given names.
+- If there are **multiple different authors with the same family name**, order alphabetically by the initial(s) of the author's first name.

 - If the author used a **pseudonym or pen name**, list that name in the author position.
 If the actual name is known, place it in parentheses after the pen name, e.g. Mari (Maria Giovanna Colli).